What is a verbal reasoning test?

 The short answer is: kind of.
 Here’s why…

 On the surface, they’re completely fair.
 Every candidate answers the same questions and, barring reasonable adjustments, gets the same amount of time.
-Also, because it’s clear when an answer is correct, and when it isn’t, there’s little room for a recruiter or hiring manager to interpret candidates’ answers in a biased way.
+Also, because it’s clear when an answer on a verbal reasoning test is correct, and when it isn’t, there’s little room for a recruiter or hiring manager to interpret candidates’ answers in a biased way.

 But there is evidence to suggest that these types of tests favour candidates from more privileged socio-economic groups.
 That’s because these groups tend to have more exposure to verbal reasoning tests – through private tutoring, for example.
 That means they’re less likely to feel the negative effects of test anxiety (where candidates get stressed in a high stakes test scenario).